umputun/spot/README.md

     - {host: "h6.example.com", user: "user3", name: "h6"}
 ```

-- host: the host name or IP address of the remote host.
+- host: the hostname or IP address of the remote host.
 - port: the ssh port of the remote host.
 Optional, default is 22.
 - user: the ssh user of the remote host.
 Optional, default is the user defined in the playbook file or `--user` flag.
 - name: the name of the remote host.
 Optional.
 - tags: the list of tags of the remote host.
 Optional.

-In case if port not defined, the default port 22 will be used.
-If user not defined, the playbook's user will be used.
+In case if port is not defined, the default port 22 will be used.
+If the user is not defined, the playbook's user will be used.

 This is an example of the inventory file with hosts only (no groups)